 - Factors that change over time, such as discounts for loyalty and having a good driving record

-Geico has an extensive list of discounts.
+Navy Federal offers an extensive list of discounts.
 The majority of customers fit into at least one of the cost-saving categories below:

 Save on your premiums when your car has things like airbags, anti-lock brakes, an anti-theft system, and daytime running lights, or falls into the “new vehicle” category.